 Today, we are a 501 (c ) 3, with a still-growing membership of planners, designers, builders and others.
 We have a Vision of vibrant communities across the state.
 To achieve that, our mission is to “foster excellence in planning, design and development of New Hampshire’s built environment.”

-Plan New Hampshire, The Foundation for Shaping the Built Environment (Plan NH), is a 501(c)3 nonprofit organization formed in 1989.
+Plan New Hampshire, The Foundation for Shaping the Built Environment (Plan NH) is a 501(c)3 organization founded in 1989.